Supermagnum/supermorse-app/README.md

 - User authentication with chase sensitive username/password and email registration
 - Session tracking with 30-minute lessons and break recommendations
 - Configurable sinusoidal tone with adjustable frequency
+- Visual feedback during training:
+  - Correct characters are shown in green, wrong characters in red
+  - Time delay before the complete 5-character sequence is removed from the screen
 - Farnsworth timing support for more effective learning:
   - Uses a ratio-based approach to create appropriate spacing between characters
   - Recommended minimum speed: 15 WPM (though 13 WPM minimum is enforced as this was the minumum speed Koch used )